-Students who withdraw from any two (2) courses, fail any two (2) nursing courses, or have a combination of one (1) failed course and two (2) course withdrawals will be permanently dismissed from the nursing program.
+Students who withdraw from any two (2) courses, fail any two (2) nursing courses, or have a combination of one (1) failed course and one (1) course withdrawal will be permanently dismissed from the nursing program.
+Exception: Level 1 students (Spring 2023) will be allowed one additional withdrawal without penalty.

 If the student withdraws from any course in the final semester (last semester), the student must withdraw from NURS 457-Transition to Licensure.
-Withdrawal from this course will not count with regard to the College of Nursing Withdrawal Policy.
+Withdrawal from this course will not count with regard to the School of Nursing Withdrawal Policy.